One Pot Spaghetti recipe for Secret Recipe Club! With only one pot and less than 40 minutes, this comforting meal is perfect for weeknights.

 Today’s post is also special for another reason.
 When I started this blog almost 3 years ago, Evan was 6 months old and just beginning to try food.
 The first few blog posts of him trying out my recipes have mostly evolved to him actually helping me cook.
 Now, my baby girl, Claire, is 6 months old.
 She started out with a couple of slices of watermelon and peaches earlier this week, but this One Pot Spaghetti was her first time enjoying a meal with us.
 I don’t know if any noodles were actually eaten, but the sauce was definitely enjoyed and ended up everywhere.
 I had forgotten how messy babies are with food.
 It is still so fun seeing their reactions for the first time.

 This One Pot Spaghetti is a great choice for a weeknight meal.
-As the name suggests, everything is cooked in only one pot and takes less than 30 minutes.
-Ground beef is browned with onions and garlic before adding in the chicken broth, spaghetti sauce, water, then the pasta.
+As the name suggests, everything is cooked in only one pot and takes less than 40 minutes.
+Ground beef is browned with onions and garlic before adding in the chicken broth, tomato sauce, water, then the pasta.
 The pot is then covered and the mixture cooks until the pasta absorbs the water and becomes tender.
+Be sure to stir occasionally to keep the spaghetti from sticking together (which can create a gummy texture) or to the bottom of the pot.

 I didn’t add any salt since there was plenty in the chicken broth and spaghetti sauce.
 Season to taste.
 I used a tomato basil sauce, but use whichever kind you prefer.
 Water content may vary.
 You can also add various vegetables such as sliced mushrooms.